Marguerite de Beaumont: Guiding in Cambridgeshire

 For de Beaumont, Guiding was a family affair.
 Her mother, the Hon.
-Mrs de Beaumont, was County Commissioner for Cambridgeshire Girl Guides from 1916-1945, her sister Elizabeth was the county’s first Secretary and Camp Advisor and her brother Charles was a member of the Scouts.
+Mrs de Beaumont, was County Commissioner for Cambridgeshire Girl Guides from 1916–1945, her sister Elizabeth was the county's first Secretary and Camp Advisor and her brother Charles was a member of the Scouts.

 In 1919 de Beaumont was involved in a concert given by Cambridge and County School Girl Guides.
 Between 1924 and 1927 she was Cambridge District Captain and Captain of 5th Cambridge Company.
-In 1927 she took over her sister’s role training Guides in Cambridgeshire.
+In 1927 she took over her sister's role training Guides in Cambridgeshire.
 In 1928 and 1929 she conducted a Guide choir as part of a pageant depicting the history of Girl Guides.
 In 1930 she travelled to Switzerland to train British and Swiss Girl Guides.
-To celebrate the Guide movement’s “Coming Of Age” (21 years) in 1932, she organised the largest camp in Cambridgeshire’s history, with 600 Guides at Chippenham Park.
+To celebrate the Guide movement's "Coming Of Age" (21 years) in 1932, she organised the largest camp in Cambridgeshire's history, with 600 Guides at Chippenham Park.
 In the same year she was awarded a red cord distinction diploma.
-Two years later she received the Silver Fish Award, Girl Guiding’s highest adult honour.
-After leaving Cambridge to move to Shabourne Manor in 1934, she remained involved in the county’s Guiding, as leader of the Cambridge Sea Ranger Crew.
+Two years later she received the Silver Fish Award, Girl Guiding's highest adult honour.
+After leaving Cambridge to move to Shalbourne Manor in 1934, she remained involved in the county's Guiding, as leader of the Cambridge Sea Ranger Crew.

-When the Jarman Centre – Cambridgeshire East’s residential Girlguiding centre – opened in Newmarket in 1988, rooms were named in honour of de Beaumont, her sister and her mother in recognition of their early roles in local Guiding.
+When the Jarman Centre – Cambridgeshire East's residential Girlguiding centre, named in honour of Marjory Jarman, opened in Newmarket in 1988, rooms were named in honour of de Beaumont, her sister and her mother in recognition of their early roles in local Guiding.